nwmqpa/GTNH-CropAutomation/README.md

 For starters, I recommend statting-up and spreading the following crops because their outputs are useful and not completely overshadowed by bees.
 Note that every crop has a higher chance of being discovered with specific parent combinations, but it is often easier to discover a crop from crossbreeding at the same tier.
 For example, diareed apparently has the highest chance of being discovered when the parents are oilberry and bobsyeruncleranks, BUT I recommend just running autoTier with all Tier 12 crops (or autoSpread with keepMutations on in the config).
 Crops that require a particular block underneath do not need to be fully grown in order to spread.
 For a full list of crops and their requirements, visit https://gtnh.miraheze.org/wiki/IC2_Crops_List.

-- Stickreed for discovering other crops and sticky resin (rubber dust)
+- Stickreed for sticky resin and discovering/breeding with other crops
 - Spruce Bonsai for all of your benzene and power needs
+- Sugarbeet for sugar (oxygen)
+- Salty root OR Tearstalks for salt (sodium and chlorine)
+- Enderbloom for enderpearls and endereyes
 - Glowing Earth Coral for sunnarium and glowstone (gold and redstone)
-- Sugarbeet for sugar (oxygen)
 - Rape for seed oil
 - Goldfish plant for fish oil
-- Salty root for salt (chlorine and sodium)
-- Enderbloom for enderpearls/endereyes
 - Diareed for diamonds
 - Bobsyeruncleranks for emeralds